 About the Program

-ETHOS is founded on the belief that engineers are more apt and capable to serve our world more appropriately when they have experienced opportunities that increase their understanding of technology's global linkage with values, culture, society, politics, and economy.
+ETHOS is founded on the belief that engineers are more apt and capable to appropriately serve our world when they have experienced opportunities that increase their understanding of technology's global linkage with values, culture, society, politics, and economy.

-Students will apply for admission to the two-part program, which begins with an Appropriate Technology course in the spring, followed by a summer overseas or domestic technical immersion placement.
+Students will apply for admission to the two-part program, which begins with an Appropriate Technology course in the spring, followed by a summer international or domestic technical immersion placement.

-Students will be placed at an internship site in South or Central America, Africa, or Asia as part of a small group.
-Students are directly supervised by their host organization.
+Students may be placed at an internship site in the Americas, Africa, or Asia as part of a small group.
+Students are directly supervised by their in-country host organization.

 EGR 330 Engineering Design and Appropriate Technology is a required course for participation in the ETHOS Program.
-It is a 1-3 credit hour course offered in the spring semester.
-EGR 330 is an experiential course in appropriate technology and engineering design which spans the spring and summer semesters and includes language preparation, cultural immersion, selected readings, and discussions on appropriate technology, and a ten week summer service-learning experience focused on technical or engineering related work in a developing country.
+EGR 330 is an experiential course in appropriate technology and engineering design which spans the spring and summer semesters and includes a design project, language preparation, cultural immersion, selected readings, discussions on appropriate technology, and a ten week summer service-learning experience focused on technical or engineering related work in a developing country.
 Prerequisite(s): Sophomore, Junior or Senior status; permission of instructor.

 Participants must have at least sophomore status prior to their technical immersion.
 Students must be in good academic and disciplinary standing.
 This program is open to both engineering and business students.
 Students from other majors may participate by permission.

 Students are responsible for $1,200 of the program costs.
 Students are eligible for a refund of monies until airline tickets are purchased for participants, which usually occurs by March 1 each spring semester.
 See budget sheet for specific information.

 Health and safety >>